 - Rubella titer and/or immunization

 Students are required to show proof of the following prior to clinical coursework:

-- Montaux/PPD—within the past year year
+- Montaux/PPD within the last year

-- Current CPR certification (good for 2 years)
+- Current CPR certification

 - Malpractice insurance